ctkelley/MPResults/README.md

 I'm working on putting the codes __and examples__ from my nonlinear solver books together as a Julia package and a book.
 This will take some time. __knlv01.jl__ is a simple Newton code (no globalization, no Krylov solver, ...) but it does let you do linear solves in your choice of precision, which is the point of this paper.

 At some point (after Armijo, GMRES, and pseudo-transient continuation get in there) I will put this up as a package with several examples.
-Until then, I will update knl as I use it for my own research.
+Until then, I will update knl, change its name, mess with the interface... as I use it for my own research.
 Krylov coming soon.

 # Support